 @theAustinot wants to know:

-The original version of this article was published Nov.
-17, 2015.
+The original version of this article was published April 3, 2018.

-We always have unique content on the Austinot, and we love to give things away.
-You know, like CDs, event tickets and other cool stuff.
-We only send out our Best of the Austinot newsletter two times/month.
+We always have unique content on the Austinot and we love to give things away.
+You know, like event tickets, gift certificates, and other cool stuff.
+We only send out our “Best of the Austinot” newsletter two times/month.
 It’s where we give you a recap of our best articles and give stuff away.
 Interested?
 Subscribe to Best of the Austinot here!